 So while I mentioned the importance of water quality above in tip #2.
 I wanted to talk about cleaning as its own section even though the two are related.
 The difficulty involved in cleaning a hydroponic system will depend on the construction of the unit.
 Having owned both a Rise Garden and an Aerogarden, I can easily tell you that cleaning a Rise Garden is waaaaay easier!

 Why?
 Well, the guts of the Rise Garden are much easier to access than those of the Arogarden.
 Trying to pry apart, clean and put back together the top deck of any Arogarden model is capable of reducing anyone to fits of rage or a good old ugly cry.
 Don’t believe me?
-Just check out my video below, and let’s not get all judgy on the state of my Aerogarden…I know it was disgusting!
+Just check out my video on how to clean an Aerogarden even if its disgusting.
+Let’s not get all judgy on the state of my Aerogarden…I know it was disgusting!
 But I pinkie swear that it won’t bet getting like that again any time soon.

 So there you have it, my 6 Tips to grow amazing hydroponic plants, even if you’re a total newb.
 Let me know down in the comments below how your growing endeavours are progressing!
 I love chatting with other micro homesteaders.